All Episodes

 This is inexplicable judicial misconduct.

-If a judge pulled a stunt like this in a run of the mill criminal case, it would be grounds for his removal.
+If a judge pulled a stunt like this in a run-of-the-mill criminal case, it would be grounds for his removal.

 To have FISA court judges doing it is astounding.

-The administration would be well within its rights to decline to provide the briefing the FISA court has asked for, at least until the judges who spoke anonymously to the press come forward and explain themselves if there can be any explanation for this.
+The administration would be well within its rights to decline to provide the briefing the FISA court has asked for, at least until the judges who spoke anonymously to the press come forward and explain themselves, if there can be any explanation for this.

-A major problem of the whole FISA enterprise is the questionable constitutionality, not to mention the wisdom of Congress's delegating judges who have no particular expertise by virtue of being judges to exercise what our executive branch national security powers and amen to that.
+A major problem of the whole FISA enterprise is the questionable constitutionality, not to mention the wisdom, of Congress's delegating judges who have no particular expertise by virtue of being judges to exercise what our executive branch national security powers, and amen to that.

-We've got enough trouble with judges around the country in normal cases trying to take over the role of commander in chief or take away powers from the president that are uh uh granted by the Constitution under the commander of chiefs, commander in chief auspices, and here we go, Congress appointing people to have no experience in it whatsoever because they're judges to exercise executive branch national security powers.
+We've got enough trouble with judges around the country in normal cases trying to take over the role of commander-in-chief or take away powers from the president that are granted by the Constitution under the Commander-in-Chief auspices.

-So, regardless of what you think of FISA, judges who leak anonymously to the press on matters of this nature are unfit to sit on a national security court and note who's making them heroes.
+So regardless of what you think of FISA, judges who leak anonymously to the press on matters of this nature are unfit to sit on a national security court and note who's making them heroes.

 Now, if we're going to have investigations, these FISA judges need to be investigated by Congress.